Get in Touch

 }

-This pattern is particularly useful for editorial layouts where some elements (like a hero image or a pull quote) need to break out of the content column and span the full page width.
-Instead of calculating negative margins or using absolute positioning, you define the full-width track once and reference it by name throughout.
+The full-bleed pattern.
+This is particularly useful for editorial layouts where some elements — like a hero image or a pull quote — need to break out of the content column and span the full page width.
+Instead of calculating negative margins or using absolute positioning, you define the full-width track once and reference it by name throughout your stylesheet.

 .card-grid {